 Fruit was also sold at a depot in Bradford, Yorkshire.
 There it was discovered that much of their crop was being purchased by jam-makers.
 The family decided to cut out the middleman, and manufacture jam for themselves.

 John’s son Stephen Chivers (1824 – 1907) made jam in a small barn on the family estate from 1873.
 The recipe came from a relative who was a chef at Pembroke College, Cambridge.

 Two years later a factory was built on land adjoining the village railway station.
 The factory had doubled in size by 1889.
 The firm competed on quality rather than on price.

 Marmalade, custard powder and table jellies were produced from the 1880s.
 Lemon curd and custard powder had been added to production by the end of the century, allowing for year round employment of staff.

 Inspired by their strong Baptist faith, the Chivers family had a paternalistic attitude towards their staff, and employee-worker relations were good.

 The firm began to can English fruits from 1894.
 By this year the company had over 400 regular employees, bolstered by seasonal workers during peak times.

-Chivers enjoyed nationwide distribution by 1900, and was the largest jam manufacturer in Britain to grow the fruit itself.
+Chivers enjoyed nationwide distribution by 1900.
 The firm was incorporated in 1901.

 1,200 tons of strawberry and raspberry jam were produced in 1906.